duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Symptom: The Diagnostics tool shows that reception of messages is delayed (e.g. by 10-20 secs).

-Resolution: The device may be suffering from poor connection.
+Resolution: The device may be suffering from a poor connection.
 Please make sure that the network signal is strong enough for the devices to communicate with one another and restart the devices.
 Keep in mind that sometimes the Diagnostics tool won't show devices that connected after it started, so if this is the case, try to restart it.

 Symptom: Some messages that you expected to see (e.g. from a certain watchtower) do not show up in the Diagnostics tool.

-Resolution: The configuration for device was done wrongly.
+Resolution: The configuration for the device was done wrong.
 Please check that the variables set by the user (e.g. `ROS_MASTER_URI_DEVICE`, `ROS_MASTER_URI_DEVICE_IP`, `ACQ_ROS_MASTER_URI_DEVICE`, `ACQ_ROS_MASTER_URI_DEVICE_IP`, etc.) are set coherently with the instructions above.
 If you find some inconsistencies, please follow the configuration steps again.

 ## Demo failure demonstration {#demo-cslam-failure}